yash9111/questdb.io/docs/deployment/digitalocean.md

 title: Launch QuestDB on DigitalOcean
 sidebar_label: DigitalOcean Droplet
 description:
-  This document describes how to launch the official AWS Marketplace AMI with QuestDB installed and how to access and secure the instance on Amazon Web Services
+  This document describes how to launch DigitalOcean droplet with QuestDB
 ---

 DigitalOcean is a platform with software listings from independent vendors that